php-integrator/atom-navigation/README.md

 **Note that the [php-integrator-base](https://github.com/Gert-dev/php-integrator-base) package is required and needs to be set up correctly for this package to function correctly.**

 What is included?
-  * Navigate to the definition of your global PHP functions.
+  * Navigate to the definition of your global PHP constnats and functions.
   * Navigate to the definition of classes, traits and interfaces by alt-clicking them.
   * Navigate to the definition of class, trait and interface members by alt-clicking them.